Kent-Go/Closing-The-Gap-Progress-Web-App-Javalin-SQLite-JDBC/README.md

 This ensures that when the GitHub classroom is cloned, the workspace is correctly configured for Java (V16) and with the required VSCode extensions.
 This folder will not affect a *local* VSCode setup on a computer.

-**🚨 DO NOT MODIFY THE CONTENTS OF THIS FOLDER. 🚨**

 # Authors
-* Dr. Timothy Wiley, School of Computing Technologies, STEM College, RMIT University.
+* Chee Kin Go (Kent), Bachelor of Computer Science, School of Computing Technologies, STEM College, RMIT University.
-* Prof. Santha Sumanasekara, School of Computing Technologies, STEM College, RMIT University.
+* Yoan Mario, Bachelor of Computer Science, School of Computing Technologies, STEM College, RMIT University.

-Copyright RMIT University (c) 2022